heuer/segno/docs/comparison-qrcode-libs.rst

 ..
 [1] The Hanzi mode is not part of ISO/IEC 18004 and may not be supported by all QR Code decoders.
        Segno uses the Hanzi mode if the user enables it explicitly, see :ref:`hanzi-mode` for details

 ..
-[2] Even if all libs generate the same byte output (``40 e5 15 22 04 36 f6 46 52 05 37 96 d6 26 f6 c0``),
+[2] Even if all libs generate the same byte output (``40 e5 15 22 04 36 f6 46 52 05 37 96 d6 26 f6 c0``)
-       the generated QR code may look different because they choose a different mask pattern.
+       for the input "QR Code Symbol", the generated QR code may look different because they choose a different mask pattern.
        ISO/IEC 18004:2015(E) (cf. page 7) uses mask 5, while qrcode and qrcodegen use mask 4.
        All these QR codes can be read by common QR Code readers.